Imdimark/Smach_robot_with_ontology/README.md

 Conformation of the room must be declared a prior (like doors, and rooms) and it could be more agnostic.
 The battery mechanism works very well, but the robot reaches the charging station ( in corridor E) without using the remaining battery.
 This is very unrealistic.

 ## Possible technical improvements
-A possible technical improvement be implemented a simulating 3d environment environment like gazebo and Copelliasim.
+A possible technical improvement is implementing a simulated 3d environment environment like a gazebo.
 Next to that could be possible to implement an algorithm that preserves the battery to make it possible for the robot to reach the charging station.
 Regarding the agnosticism of the environment in the code, reaching information through a sensor like a camera could be useful to build the ontology before starting.

 ## Authors and contacts <a name="contacts"></a>